 Brunch at Maison Kayser

-There’s nothing like a baguette made in France.
-That’s why we eat so much of it whenever we’re there.
+There’s nothing like a Paris Baguette.
+That’s why we eat so many whenever we’re in France.
 Now we don’t have to, though, because Eric Kayser has brought the French baguette to New York with his Maison Kayser bakeries.

 Maison Kayser serves brunch on weekends and on holidays.
-The menu of French food is just right for a causal meal, especially when enjoyed with a bread basket.
+The menu of French food is just right for a casual meal, especially when enjoyed with a bread basket.
 Then again, almost anything would taste good with bread like this.